 If you have taken oily food, drink hot water and do not drink cold water

-The ideal time for taking meals is after the elimination of feaces and urine, when the mind is clean, when the Doshas are moving in their natural paths, when belching are pure without and foul smell or taste, when hunger is well manifest, when the flatus is moving downward easily, when the digestive activity is keen, when the sense organs are clear functioning, when the body is light.
+The ideal time for taking meals is after the elimination of faeces and urine, when the mind is clean, when the Doshas are moving in their natural paths, when belching is devoid of any foul smell or taste, when hunger is well manifested, when the flatus is moving downward easily, when the digestive activity is keen, when the sense organs are clear and functioning, when the body is light.
 Food should be consumed observing the rules and procedures of taking food.

 Follow Ayurvedic eating tips for good health